cucapra/cidr-evaluation/README.md

 each benchmark.
 This means that all tools are producing the same exact results after running through jq formatting.

-From the root of this repo you can run the following command to evaluate all the benchmarks.
+From the root of this repo you can run the following command to evaluate *all the benchmarks*.
 ```bash
 # in cider-eval
 runt